denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 and a software engineer, in the traditions of Unix and DOS.
-I am also indebted to the field of Science and Technology Studies and particularly to the recent work of Mara Mills, Hans-Jörg Rheinberger, Jessica Riskin, and Nicole Starosielski, who in one way or another have inspired me to take a distinctly historical-materialistic approach to the study epistemic artifacts.[^71]
+I am also indebted to the field of Science and Technology Studies and particularly to the recent work of Mara Mills, Hans-Jörg Rheinberger, Jessica Riskin, and Nicole Starosielski, among others who in one way or another have inspired me to take a distinctly historical-materialistic approach to the study epistemic artifacts.[^71]

 I borrow the term "stratigraphy" from the field of archaeology proper, as opposed to media archaeology where the term is used in its more evocative and